arxanas/lint381/README.md

   * Defining string constants as an array instead of a pointer.
   * Use of `sizeof(char)`.
   * Putting user includes after system includes.
+  * Not including the module header as the first include in the file.

 ## C++ checks